-The Anglican-Roman Catholic International Commission met from August 27th to September 5th at Centro Mariapoli near Grottaferrata to begin their discussion of the question of authority in the Church.
-This was the third of the three major subjects of dialogue outlined in the Malta Report, the Joint Preparatory Commission (1968), and agreed in a letter of the late Cardinal Bea to Archbishop Ramsey under the title "the nature of Authority in the Church and its concrete form in the teaching authority, Petrine primacy, etc." It had already been the subject of a paper produced at the Commission's meeting at Venice in 1970 and subsequently printed, in which some general principles were accompanied by an attempt to set side by side a Roman Catholic and an Anglican view of authority within the Church seen as community.
+The Anglican-Roman Catholic International Commission met from August 27 to September 5 at Centro Mariapoli near Grottaferrata to begin their discussion of the question of authority in the Church.
+This was the third of the three major subjects of dialogue outlined in the Malta Report, and agreed on in a letter of the late Cardinal Bea to Archbishop Ramsey under the title "the nature of Authority in the Church and its concrete form in the teaching authority, Petrine primacy, etc." It had already been the subject of a paper produced at Venice in 1970 and subsequently printed, in which some general principles were accompanied by an attempt to set side by side a Roman Catholic and an Anglican view of authority within the Church seen as community (koinonia).